Michigan will see several interesting congressional races in 2018, with one open seat. Michigan has 14 congressional seats.

 CD12: 61-34 CD14: 64-33 CD16: 63-33 McCain: 50.4 Romney: 56 Trump 55.8

 Republican former state rep. Bill Huizinga won a close primary in 2010 to replace Pete Hoekstra, and was easily reelected since then.
 He has generally voted a fairly conservative line.
 This remains the most Republican district in Michigan.
-Robert Davidson and Nick Schiller are running for the D nomination.
+Robert Davidson will be the D nominee.

 District 3 (Kent, Calhoun) Safe Republican.

 CD12: 52.6-44.1 CD14: 58-39 CD16: 59-37 McCain: 48.6 Romney: 53.1 Trump 51.6

 Republican state rep. Justin Amash won the primary to replace moderate Republican Vern Ehlers, in 2010.
 Amash is a libertarian in the mold of Rep. Ron Paul.
 He has alienated the establishment in Washington and some Trump supporters.
 He defeated moderate businessman Brian Ellis, who had significant self-funding, 57-43 in the 2014 primary.
 Cathy Albro and Fred Wooden are running for the D nomination.

 CD12: 63-34 CD14: 56-39 CD16: 62-32 McCain: 48.6 Romney: 53.4 Trump 59.5